ubaldot/defrecs/README.md

 # Requirements

-For running the example as-is you need a STM32F446RE Nucleo board, but you can of course use any other STM32 board provided that you regenerate the firmware code through
-CubeMX or CubeIDE.
+For running the examples "as-is" you need a STM32F446RE Nucleo board, but you can of course use any other STM32 board provided that you regenerate the firmware code through CubeMX or CubeIDE.

 Then you need:
 1. [CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) for